-The necessary field uniformity is achieved by using Multi-Input-Multi-Output (MIMO) ) narrow-band control algorithms, right selection of control microphone positions and an optimal loudspeaker configuration.
-The next video shows a DFAN setup that is comprised of 96 loudspeakers stacked in 12 columns and adequately positioned in a circular configuration, and 96 amplifiers that deliver the required power to generate a 147dB sound field.
+The necessary field uniformity is achieved by using Multi-Input-Multi-Output (MIMO) ) narrow-band control algorithms, the right selection of control microphone positions, and an optimal loudspeaker configuration.
+The next video shows a DFAN setup comprised of 96 loudspeakers stacked in 12 columns and adequately positioned in a circular configuration, and 96 amplifiers that deliver the required power to generate a 147dB sound field.
 The setup uses Simcenter SCADAS fitted with a MIMO controller combined with Simcenter Testlab.
 Sixteen microphones around the test specimen are used to measure the sound field and generate corrected drive values to create a homogenous acoustic.

 Digital Twins for de-risking the test

 In preparation for DFAN tests, simulations can be used to design and optimize the setup for a more efficient test.
 Digital twins can help to define the number and type of speakers needed to provide the required acoustic energy to reach the desired sound level.
 It can be used to determine the position of the speakers as well as the number and position of the control mics to improve the uniformity of the acoustic field.
-To overcome over-testing the actual test can be simulated to calculate the structural responses on the test item itself to ensure levels will not be exceeded and allow for the anticipation of response limiting.
+To overcome over-testing, the actual test can be simulated to calculate the structural responses on the test item itself to ensure levels will not be exceeded and allow for the anticipation of response limiting.

-An example of a pretest simulation using a comprehensive digital twin for a DFAN test on a reflector of an antenna is shown in video below.
+An example of a pretest simulation using a comprehensive digital twin for a DFAN test on a reflector of an antenna is shown in the video below.
 In preparation for this test, the setup was designed in Simcenter 3D, including the arrangement of the speakers and the position of the microphones and test item.
 Then the performance was predicted, including the uniformity check of the acoustic field.
 Finally, a complete test was simulated all the way down to calculating the acoustically induced loads on the test item itself.

 What about guidelines for conducting DFAN testing?

-Whether you are looking for a solution to qualify your precious item using the trusted traditional methods or you are moving forward with a more versatile and innovative technique such as DFAN, our leading position in mechanical qualification testing and our continuous drive for innovation make that we can offer you state-of-the-art solutions and services that far exceed your expectations.
+Whether you are looking for a solution to qualify your precious item using the trusted traditional methods or you are moving forward with more versatile and innovative technologies such as DFAN, our leading position in mechanical qualification testing and our continuous drive for innovation make that we can offer you state-of-the-art solutions and services that far exceed your expectations.